srl-labs/srl-elk-lab/blog/srl-elk-lab.md

   }
 }
 ```
-In order to have IP@ recognised and threated as IP as well as to have numric values considered as long, severity and facility as keywords only, assign appropriate types for the properties index teamplate should be created.
+In order to have IP@ recognized and threated as IP as well as to have numeric values considered as long, severity and facility as keywords only, assign appropriate types for the properties index template should be created.
-As part of this excercise index template example example available as well.
+As part of this exercise index template example example available as well.
 ```sh
 curl -X PUT "localhost:9200/_index_template/fabric?pretty" -H 'Content-Type: application/json' -d @elk/logstash/index-template.json
 {
   "acknowledged" : true
 }
 ```
-Worse to mention, that as soon as grok config is adjusted to remove/add new fields index teamplate must be udpated as well.
+Worse to mention, that as soon as grok config is adjusted to remove/add new fields index template must be updated as well.
 In case you provide incorrect mappings that does not compatible with JSONs send by logstash, messages similar to provided below would appear in logs, which could be easily viewed ```docker logs clab-srl-elk-lab-logstash```.

 ```sh
 [2022-11-28T00:24:50,529][WARN ][logstash.outputs.elasticsearch][main][fabric-logs] Could not index event to Elasticsearch. {:status=>400, :action=>["index", {:_id=>nil, :_index=>"fabric-logs-2022.11.28", :routing=>nil}, {"srlthread"=>"1867", "facility_label"=>"local6", "srlnetinst"=>"default", "tags"=>["syslog", "srlinux"], "program"=>"sr_bfd_mgr", "facility"=>22, "srlsequence"=>"00167", "host.name"=>"srl-elk-1-1", "srlpid"=>"1867", "host.ip"=>"172.20.20.5", "severity"=>5, "timestamp"=>"Nov 28 01:24:50", "severity_label"=>"Notice", "priority"=>181, "@timestamp"=>2022-11-28T00:24:50.000Z, "srlproc"=>"bfd", "message"=>" - Session from 10.0.0.1:16416 to 10.0.0.6:16403 is UP"}], :response=>{"index"=>{"_index"=>"fabric-logs-2022.11.28", "_type"=>"_doc", "_id"=>"gqifu4QBS1bTYaEyTmJZ", "status"=>400, "error"=>{"type"=>"mapper_parsing_exception", "reason"=>"failed to parse field [timestamp] of type [date] in document with id 'gqifu4QBS1bTYaEyTmJZ'.
 Preview of field's value: 'Nov 28 01:24:50'", "caused_by"=>{"type"=>"illegal_argument_exception", "reason"=>"failed to parse date field [Nov 28 01:24:50] with format [strict_date_optional_time||epoch_millis]", "caused_by"=>{"type"=>"date_time_parse_exception", "reason"=>"Failed to parse with all enclosed parsers"}}}}}}
 ```
-In the next turn Elasticserach applies own [index template][index-template] mappings, which results in the structure below:
+In the next turn Elasticsearch applies own [index template][index-template] mappings, which results in the structure below:

 ![Indexed document][index-struture]

 ### Working with API

-Playing with Kibana and creating dashboards is relatively easyto [start](#kibana) , but let's have a look how can we coninue working with data via API.
+Playing with Kibana and creating dashboards is relatively easy to [start](#kibana) , but let's have a look how can we continue working with data via API.
 Not being Machine Learning expect, you can query and search data, apply aggregations for metrics, stats, create watchers and many other things.
 So, let's demonstrate some of them to give feel and taste of available functionality.